-Some issues might be exacerbated, like a pre-arthritic condition in the joints or slowing of the metabolism, but most doctors will be able to identify and address these issues early, and these are usually of minimal concern.
+Some issues might be exacerbated, like a pre-arthritic condition in the joints or a slowing of the metabolism.
+Most doctors will be able to identify and address these issues early, and these are usually of minimal concern.

 One thing to be aware of is that the eggs that are left are the ones that have taken the longest to develop, and so have a higher risk of genetic abnormalities.
 A blood panel will more clearly show chromosomal issues that could compromise your pregnancy.

 Changes in your body has its upside too, as women over 40 often release more than one egg per cycle.
 This increases not only your chance of conception, but also the chance of multiple births.

 With proper monitoring, personal awareness and the right attitude, getting pregnant in your 40s is an experience most women would never exchange with their younger selves.

 If you do have problems, before devoting a few frustrating months or years with fertility treatments, consider natural, holistic options first: